Profinite Techniques for Probabilistic Automata and the Markov Monoid Algorithm: Towards an Optimality Argument

-A prostochastic word is fast if it is induced by \textit{some} fast sequence.
-We denote by $\PAF$ the set of fast prostochastic words.
-The next lemmas show the following: \begin{itemize} \item $\PAF$ is a submonoid of $\PA$: in other words, the concatenation of two fast prostochastic words is a fast prostochastic word, \item $\omega_P$ is an operator $\PAF \to \PAF$, \item $\omega_{SP}$ is an operator $\PAF \to \PA$. \end{itemize}
+A prostochastic word is \textit{fast} if it is induced by \textit{some} fast sequence.
+We denote $\PAF$ the set of fast prostochastic words.
+Note that a priori, not all prostochastic words are induced by some fast sequence.